CarloMehegan/DataViz_HTML_UC/README.md

 2. Cleansing the CSVs (removing blank lines, fixing errors, anonymizing data)
 3. Remaking the site's visualizations to reflect new data

+## 0. Structure of this repository.

+The `src` folder contains Python scripts used to collect, parse, and visualize data.
+You can find parsed and anonymized versions of the data in the `clean_data` folder.
+The `resources` folder contains assets like images, stylesheets, and Plotly files.
+The HTML files for the sites' pages are located in the main directory.
+Our DATA440-6 Project Writeup is located in the `project_proposal_writeup` folder.

 ## I. 🔍 Obtaining the data

 The data is collected from Union Central's rental spreadsheet, recorded in Google Sheets by game attendants as rentals come in.
 The raw data is private, as it contains names and IDs of students, but cleaned and anonymized versions of the datasets are available for viewing in the `clean_data` folder.